-Philip C. Bradley Spanish Prize: This prize, established by classmates and friends in memory of Philip C. Bradley '66, is awarded to outstanding students in Spanish language and literature.
+Philip C. Bradley Hispanic Studies Prize: This prize, established by classmates and friends in memory of Philip C. Bradley '66, is awarded to outstanding students in Spanish language and literature.
 (1982)

-Dante Prize in Italian: This prize, established in 2010 by the generous donation of Zachariah Messitte ’90, is awarded to the student who writes the best essay on Dante or Italian literature.
+Dante Prize in Italian Studies: This prize, established in 2010 by the generous donation of Zachariah Messitte ’90, is awarded to the student who writes the best essay on Dante or Italian literature.
 (2010)

 Goodwin French Prize: This prize, established by the Reverend Daniel Raynes Goodwin 1832, A.M.
 1835, D.D.
 1853, is awarded to the best scholar in French.
 (1890)

-Charles Harold Livingston Honors Prize in French: This prize, established by former students and friends of Charles Harold Livingston, Longfellow Professor of Romance Languages, upon the occasion of his retirement, is awarded to encourage independent scholarship in the form of honors theses in French.
+Charles Harold Livingston Honors Prize in Francophone Studies: This prize, established by former students and friends of Charles Harold Livingston, Longfellow Professor of Romance Languages, upon the occasion of his retirement, is awarded to encourage independent scholarship in the form of honors theses in French.
 (1956)

-Raimondi Prize in Italian: This prize, established in 2010 by the generous donation of Zachariah Messitte ’90, honors the most outstanding student in Italian studies to include language and culture.
+Raimondi Prize in Italian Studies: This prize, established in 2010 by the generous donation of Zachariah Messitte ’90, honors the most outstanding student in Italian studies.
 (2010)

 Russian Prize: This prize, established by Professor of Russian Jane Knox, is awarded to a graduating senior who has achieved distinction as a Russian major.
 (2003)